 Section 2.
 Commission Executive Secretary

-A. The Executive Secretary shall attend all Commission and committee meetings.
+A. The Executive Secretary shall attend all Commission and committee meetings except as excused by the President or the applicable committee Chair.

-B. The Executive Secretary shall be responsible for the proper recordation and distribution of all Commission actions, correspondence, agendas, and other duties assigned by the Commission President, including research, assisting committee chairs and officers, making recommendations on assigned projects, answering questions from the public about Commission activities and procedures, helping the Department of Elections staff prepare presentations before the Commission, representing the Commission at public and political gatherings as required by the Commission President.
+B. The Executive Secretary shall be responsible for the proper recordation and distribution of all Commission actions, correspondence, agendas, and other duties assigned by the Commission President, including research, assisting committee chairs and officers, making recommendations on assigned projects, answering questions from the public about Commission activities and procedures, helping the Department of Elections staff prepare presentations before the Commission, and representing the Commission at public gatherings as required by the Commission President.

-C. The Executive Secretary shall also serve as Executive Assistant to the Commission President and, as such Executive Assistant to the Commission President, shall be responsible for communication between the Commission members, the Commission, and the Director, Department of Elections as well as other tasks the President shall assign.
+C. The Executive Secretary shall also serve as Executive Assistant to the Commission President and, as such Executive Assistant to the Commission President, shall be responsible for communication between the Commission members, the Commission, and the Director of Elections, as well as other tasks the President may assign.

 Section 3.
 Annual Reviews of Director of Elections and Commission Executive Secretary

-The Commission shall conduct performance reviews for the Director of Elections and the Executive Secretary during each fiscal year beginning the fiscal year for 2008-2009.
-Each such review shall include, but need not be limited to, a self-assessment and a written or in-person evaluation of that individual's performance by the Commission.
+The Commission shall conduct performance reviews for the Director of Elections and the Executive Secretary during each fiscal year.
+Each such review shall include, but need not be limited to, a written or in-person evaluation of that individual's performance by the Commission.

 ARTICLE VII